 Rhythm & Phoenix

 Central Florida 1982: Helped dad build a cypress log home, delivered sandwiches, surveyed a bit, and took a course in multimedia communications.
 I eventually hooked up with the Everyman Sound Company while running sound for an 11 piece “Rhythm & Blues Review and Show Band.”
 In 1987 we ran a full production of “Hair” at the Florida theater.
-Originally scheduled for three weeks, the picketers (for real) caused the show to hold over an additional week.
+Originally scheduled for three weeks, actual picketers caused the show to hold over an additional week.
 Later that year I engineered a middle school presentation of “Cats!”
 With Joaquin (aka Leaf), Liberty, and Summer Phoenix.
-River (rip) played guitar with members of the Rhythm & Blues Review.
+River (R.I.P.) played guitar with members of the Rhythm & Blues Review.

 Asheville 1990 to 2010

-Ran sound at my church, worked in pottery, installed audio systems, and earned an associates degree in Electronics Engineering Technology.
-After a mid 1990’s computer field repair job I became a technical support representative for Digitech International, troubleshooting gate access and door alarm systems.
-After six years I moved on to testing and repairing DigiView camera surveillance recorders, and with it took on network administration.
+I Ran sound at my church, worked in pottery, installed audio systems, and earned an associates degree in Electronics Engineering Technology.
+After a mid 1990’s computer field repair job, then became a technical support representative for Digitech International, troubleshooting gate access and door alarm security systems.
+Six years in I moved on to testing and repairing DigiView camera surveillance recorders, and with it took on network administration.

-Meanwhile Appalachian and Celtic music had long appealed to me, and I found myself working sound for local contra dances.
-Also made quite a few excellent recordings while running sound at a local pub: Jack of the Wood.
-With a modest amount of equipment I began to resume sound service.
+Meanwhile Celtic and Appalachian music had long appealed to me, and I found myself working sound for some local Contra dances.
+Also made some excellent two-track recordings while running sound at a local pub: Jack of the Wood.
 In 2009 a blessing in disguise occurred when our security company was sold to a corporation and many of us lost our day jobs.
 With a new concert series at Biltmore Park, and ongoing house gigs, Sound Service began again.
 With DigiView Repair on the side.